New York Life Insurance Company: Charitable efforts

 New York Life Foundation is the insurance company's philanthropic arm.
-Its areas of focus include childhood bereavement.
-New York Life Foundation first became involved in childhood bereavement programs when it supported the Comfort Zone Camp in 2007.
-Its partners and programs include the National Alliance of Grieving Children, Grief Reach, Coalition to Support Grieving Students, Camp Erin/Moyer Foundation, Tragedy Assistance Program for Survivors and Boys and Girls Clubs of America.
-It sponsored the HBO documentary One Last Hug.
+The Foundation was established in 1979 and primarily supports programs that benefit young people, particularly childhood bereavement support.
+It first became involved in childhood bereavement programs when it supported the Comfort Zone Camp in 2007.
+The Foundation's partners and programs include the National Alliance of Grieving Children, Grief Reach, Coalition to Support Grieving Students, Camp Erin/Moyer Foundation, Tragedy Assistance Program for Survivors and Boys and Girls Clubs of America.
+The Foundation also funds the Grief-Sensitive Schools Initiative, which provides resources to aid schools in supporting grieving students, as well as Sesame Workshop's "Growing as We Grieve" grief toolkit, which won Webby and Anthem awards in 2024.

 The company also emphasizes giving to various cultural communities, including the African-American community.
 The company also funded a $10 million endowment to the Colin Powell Center for Policy Studies at the City College of New York called the New York Life Endowment for Emerging African-American Issues in 2006.